commandlinetv/commandlinetv.github.io/README.md

 Once we have a final cut exported to an MP4 file, here are the steps to publish it as a new episode.
 Replace `N` with the episode number.

  1. Upload `Ep-NN.mp4` to YouTube, so it can start converting.
+Use these tags:
+    Command-line interface, Unix (Operating System), Unix-like, Unix Shell, Operating System, Programming Language, Technology.

  2. Capture a video snapshot for the poster, using VLC » Video » Take snapshot, then rename it: